State and Local Policy Database

 Overview

-The State of California allows its local jurisdictions to adopt building energy codes more stringent than the mandatory state codes.
+The State of California allows its local jurisdictions to adopt building energy codes that are more stringent than the mandatory state codes.
 Title 24 outlines all California building codes.
 Title 24, Part 6 includes the California Energy Code and the California Building Energy Efficiency Standards (BEES).
 Title 24, Part 11 includes the California Green Building Code.
-Sacramento currently enforces the 2019 state building energy codes, which exceed the 2015 IECC standards and ASHRAE/IESNA 90.1-2016.
-However, the city is in the process of developing an electrification ordinance reach code.
+Sacramento currently enforces the 2022 state building energy codes, which exceed the 2021 IECC standards and ASHRAE/IESNA 90.1-2019.
+The city also recently passed an electrification ordinance reach code.
 To learn more about California’s building energy codes, please visit the State Policy Database.

 Commercial

-Commercial properties must currently comply with Title 24, though the city is developing an electrification ordinance reach code.
-The city’s zEPI score for their commercial energy code is 41.7.
+Commercial properties must currently comply with Title 24 and the city's electrification ordinance.
+The city’s zEPI score for their commercial energy code is 41.

 Residential

-Residential properties must currently comply with Title 24, though the city is developing an electrification ordinance reach code.
-The city’s zEPI score for their residential energy code is 59.6.
+Residential properties must currently comply with Title 24 and the city's electrification ordinance.
+The city’s zEPI score for their residential energy code is 26.

 Solar-readiness policies